How to Determine Your Maximum CPC in Google Ads

-If you are a savvy AdWords advertiser, or at least someone who wants more control over your AdWords account, you may want to consider setting maximum cost per click (CPC) for your keywords and keyword groups.
+If you are a savvy Google Ads advertiser, or at least someone who wants more control over your Google Ads account, you may want to consider setting maximum cost per click (CPC) for your keywords and keyword groups.

-AdWords offers automatic bidding for those who aren’t interested in setting their cost per click amounts manually.
-But for those of you who are, you can follow these steps to formulate your maximum cost per click:
+Google Ads offers automatic bidding for those who aren’t interested in setting their cost per click amounts manually.
+But for those of you who are, you can follow these 8 steps to formulate your maximum cost per click:

 1. For each keyword or keyword group, determine your desired profit margin for each corresponding sale or sales lead.
 So, if you are selling oil paintings on your website, figure out how much you want to make on each one.
 Maybe that figure is $20, for example.